Skip to main content

 DIVISION (/)

-Use RATIO('Gross Profit', 'Revenue') when you want the result to keep only the shared dimensions of both inputs (no expansion).
+• Use RATIO('Gross Profit', 'Revenue') when you want a ratio that keeps only the shared dimensions of both inputs

-Use ADDEACH('Sales', 1) when you want to add a constant to each cell before rollups (element-wise adjustment), instead of relying on 'Sales' + 1 when shape and aggregation matter.
+• Use ADDEACH('Sales', 1) when you want to add a constant to each value without relying on arithmetic shape behavior

 Pitfalls & troubleshooting

-• Wrong shape after combining nodes: If adding or subtracting suddenly aggregates, check whether the inputs have different shapes and whether + and - aligned to shared dimensions.
+• Wrong shape after + or -: check whether the inputs have different dimensionality and aligned to shared dimensions

-• Advice: Model cost positions as negative values and use + consistently to avoid sign mistakes.
+• Sign mistakes: consider modeling cost positions as negative values and using + consistently

 Related sections